Understanding Closing Costs When Selling a House in Texas

 - Title Insurance: Title insurance guards against later ownership claims or conflicts.
 Paid one at closing.

-- Title Search Fee: Before providing title insurance, the property is thoroughly searched, looking for any liens or legal problems.
+- Title Search Fee: Before providing title insurance, the property is thoroughly searched for liens or legal problems.

 - Settlement Fees: Settlement fees are administrative expenses for the title company covering tasks and closing the transaction.